WangSuhan/High-Stiffness-Configuration-Selection-of-Robotic-Arm-by-Reinforcement-Learning/README.md

 Incremental changes to joint angles, allowing the robotic arm to explore different configurations.
 ### PyBullet Simulation Environment
 please to this guide [https://github.com/WangSuhan/High-Stiffness-Configuration-Selection-of-Robotic-Arm-by-Reinforcement-Learning/blob/main/pybullet20quickstart20guide.479068914.pdf].
+### Algorithm Selection
+TD3 and DATD3 are used in this project.